maxischaller/maxischaller.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Welcome!
-I am an Econ PhD student at the [Berlin School of Economics](https://berlinschoolofeconomics.de/home).
-I also work as a research associate at the [German Institute of Economic Research](https://www.diw.de/sixcms/detail.php?id=diw_01.c.617916.en) (DIW Berlin).
+I'm a PhD candidate in Economics at the [Berlin School of Economics](https://berlinschoolofeconomics.de/home) and [Freie Universität Berlin](https://www.wiwiss.fu-berlin.de/en/index.html).
+I also work in the public economics department at the [German Institute of Economic Research](https://www.diw.de/en/diw_01.c.617114.en/public_economics_department.html) (DIW Berlin).

 My research interests include labor economics, applied microeconomics and structural microeconometrics.